 While marijuana has a variety of legitimate medical purposes, for some individuals, it can cause problems.
 Not everyone who uses marijuana will develop a dependence on the substance, but anyone who uses marijuana should be aware of the risks even with a legal prescription.
 While getting high might feel good at the moment, it can have negative consequences.
 Understanding the impact that marijuana can have can help you make informed decisions and reach out for help if you’re in need.

 Yes, marijuana can be addictive.
 While substances like opioids or alcohol are commonly associated with addiction, it’s possible to develop a dependence on and an addiction to marijuana.
 Dependence has to do with how the brain adapts to the substance.
 Over time and with regular use, the brain will actually depend on the substance to function normally.
 When you stop using it, you’ll feel withdrawal symptoms.

 Addiction has to do with a compulsion to use marijuana.
 Someone addicted to it will use it even when they face negative consequences, such as conflict with loved ones or issues at work.
-Someone who is struggling with weed addiction should go through treatment in an addiction treatment center in order to develop healthy coping skills and strategies to avoid relapse.
+Someone struggling with weed addiction should go through treatment in an addiction treatment center to develop healthy coping skills and strategies to avoid relapse.

 Signs of Marijuana Addiction